 1. Showcase your bestsellers on the homepage

-Starting at the very beginning, the homepage is an ideal place to promote your products to visitors who enter your site via the homepage.
+Starting at the very beginning, the homepage is an ideal place to promote your most popular products to first-time visitors.

-You can already show visitors recommended products before they have even had the chance to fully browse your site, which is a fantastic way to promote your best-selling products or those which are new to your site.
+You can show new users recommended products and give them an idea of what you have to offer before they begin browsing your site.
+This is the perfect opportunity to promote your best-selling products or those which are new to your site.

 Homepage recommendations are also valuable for returning visitors, as you can personalise the experience for those returning visitors by targeting them with products that are similar to what they browsed last time they visited your site.